Introducing General Input: Workflow Automation Written by AI

 General Input is built from the ground up for this.
 You describe what you need to Geni, our AI agent: what to check, which tools to use, what should happen next, and what decisions matter.
 Geni turns that into a working automation.

-What this looks like in practice
+What AI-written workflow automation looks like in practice

 One example: a workflow that looks across open Salesforce opportunities, identifies deals that have been stuck in the same stage too long, researches recent company news, summarizes what may be affecting each account, generates a polished PDF report for each rep, and sends it directly in Slack.